 Wait to hand pollinate until you have a decent number of blossoms on your plants; at least three or four on each plant.
 Your squash plant will have male and female blossoms.
 Here's how to tell the difference.
 The male flower has a bare stem below the flower, while the female flower has a tiny immature fruit: a baby squash!
 If that female flower is not pollinated, that tiny fruit will drop off and no fruiting will occur.

 Sometimes the earliest flowers to appear are male flowers; be patient!
 Within a few weeks this balance will shift.
 Female flowers with tiny fruits should appear soon enough.
-Normally bees will transfer pollen from the male flowers of one plant to the female flowers of another plant; this is known as cross-pollination.
-In self-pollination, the male and female flowers of one plant may be used to pollinate on that same plant.
+Normally bees will transfer pollen from the male flowers to the female flowers.
+However, you may need to help nature along by hand pollinating the flowers.

 Different varieties of squash have different ratios of male to female flowers.
 Also the inside of the flowers are a clue to identifying male and female blossoms.
-The main difference is that male flowers have anthers (little appendages; hey, this is squash sex we're talking about!), which contain pollen (the substance that pollinates) and the female flowers have pistils, which receive the pollen.
+The main difference is that male flowers have anthers (little appendages; hey, this is squash sex we're talking about!), which contain pollen (the substance that pollinates) and the female flowers have stigmas--bumpy structures that cluster around a central opening--which receive the pollen.

 Pollinating the Female Squash Flower